rifat2323/real-estate/README.md

 - **Advanced Filtering**: Narrow down your search with powerful filtering options to find your dream property.
 - **Buying & Selling**: Easy and secure process to buy or sell properties directly on the platform.
 - **Smooth Animations**: Enjoy a polished experience with smooth transitions and animations throughout the site.
+- **Payment**: You can Payment with strip and have success and failed page.
+- **Rating** :  You can Comment and Rating any Product and that will be updated in real time.
+- **User** : Have User section where You can Find Wishlist and Your Purchase History .
+- **Agent** : You can talk to an agent and buy anything .
+Also You can be a agent too.
+- **Others** : Have Recent sells,Hot deals,Best For You page etc.Enjoy

 ## 📷 some ss